vdemichev/DiaNN/README.md

 * **--relaxed-prot-inf** instructs DIA-NN to use a very heuristical protein inference algorithm (similar to the one used by FragPipe and many other software tools), wherein DIA-NN aims to make sure that no protein is present simultaneously in multiple protein groups.
 This mode (i) is recommended for method optimisation & benchmarks, (ii) might be convenient for gene set enrichment analysis and related kinds of downstream processing.
 However the alternative protein inference strategy of DIA-NN is more reliable for differential expression analyses (this is one of the advantages of DIA-NN).
 Equivalent to the 'Heuristic protein inference' GUI setting.
 * **--report-lib-info** adds extra library information on the precursor and its fragments to the main output report
 * **--restrict-fr** some fragments will not be used for quantification, based on the value in the ExcludeFromAssay spectral library column
+* **--rt-profiling** when using IDs, RT & IM profiling for spectral library generation from DIA data.
+To use full profiling use no command line parameter.
+It is highly recommended to use --smart-profiling instead
 * **--scanning-swath** all runs will be analysed as if they were Scanning SWATH runs
 * **--semi** (experimental) when using the 'Reannotate' function, a peptide will be matched to a protein also if it could be obtained with one specific and one non-specific cut (at either of the termini)
+* **--sig-norm** (experimental) instructs DIA-NN to use RT & signal-dependent normalisation
 * **--smart-profiling** enables an intelligent algorithm which determines how to extract spectra, when creating a spectral library from DIA data.
 This is highly recommended and should almost always be enabled
 * **--species-genes** instructs DIA-NN to add the organism identifier to the gene names - useful for distinguishing genes from different species, when analysing mixed samples.
 Works with UniProt sequence databases.
 * **--sptxt-acc [N]** sets the fragment filtering mass accuracy (in ppm) when reading .sptxt/.msp libraries